Adblock Plus for Safari Beta released · 2014-01-21 15:56 by Sebastian Noack

 I spent the past months porting Adblock Plus to Safari.
 And by now, we’ve got something that is stable enough to release as a beta.
 Adblock Plus for Safari uses mostly the same codebase as Adblock Plus for Chrome/Opera.
 So it has the same features and every improvement we do in the future for either browser extension will automatically land in the extension for the other browsers.

-To achieve this I added an abstraction layer to the code of Adblock Plus for Chrome/Opera.
+To achieve this I implemented an abstraction layer with a backend for Chrome/Opera and a backend for Safari.
 This way most of the code is browser-agnostic and only the abstraction layer needs to know the APIs provided by the respective browser.
 That was actually quite a challenge, since Safari has a very limited API.

 Adblock Plus for Safari is compatible with following versions of Safari: